Fanjunkare: History

+Before 1972 the equivalent of fanjunkare in the artillery was styckjunkare; a rank that goes back to the 17th century.
+The word comes from German stückjunker, and denotes a gentleman of ordnance, hence a "master gunner".

 Promotion

-For promotion to Fanjunkare, a minimum of four years time-in-grade as Översergeant is required, although six years is preferable.
-A Fanjunkare has the same relative rank as a Löjtnant.
+For promotion to fanjunkare, a minimum of four years time-in-grade as översergeant is required, although six years is preferable.
+A fanjunkare has the same relative rank as a kapten.